 Creating awareness is one of the goals of this European project that started in 2018, says Van Timmeren.
 “CINDERELA, that stands for New Circular Economy Business Model for More Sustainable Urban Construction, uses demonstrations and test plants to show just what is possible.
 And that it works.
 Our mobile lab is one of six demo plants.”
 Other examples are located in Spain, Slovenia and Croatia, where materials recovered from waste streams are being used as building and construction materials, for example for road surfacing and to make street furniture.
 Even the slurry that remains after the wastewater treatment process is being trialled as a raw material for the building industry.
 According to Van Timmeren, that makes it even more important that all important substances such as phosphorus – which the EU has designated a critical raw material – are recovered before they become trapped in building materials.
 In addition: “The building industry is a bulk user of raw materials and produces a relatively large amount of waste.
 Without a circular building economy it is impossible to have a circular economy.
 What we need now are good practices that can be scaled up.”

 The shipping container has spent almost a year on site at the Amsterdam Institute for Advanced Metropolitan Solutions (AMS).
 The idea was that visitors to the Marineterrein in Amsterdam should act as test subjects, but this was only a partial success due to the lockdown.
 “Still, we were able to test the plant satisfactorily”, says Conthe.
 The plan to put the plant into use during festivals this summer was also stymied by the coronavirus crisis.
 “We would have loved to see the extent to which festival-goers were willing to use it, and the amount of nutrients it delivered.
 Hopefully we can try again in 2021.”
 A plant of this size can also easily be installed in building basements.
 “The yield can be used right on site, for example in an adjacent vegetable plot.”
-The shipping container will be arriving in Delft before the end of this year.
-Visitors to the beautiful courtyard garden of the Science Centre can go to the corona-proof toilet for a scientifically responsible pee.
+The shipping container is now located in Delft.
+Visitors of the Science Centre can go to the corona-proof toilet for a scientifically responsible pee soon.